 Agriculture, Soils and Forestry

-The EUKI projects in this area connect research institutions, governments, non-governmental organisations and farmers to facilitate an exchange of knowledge and experience, and support the piloting of successful approaches.
+EUKI projects from the topic agriculture, soils and forests bring together major interest groups in this sector to facilitate knowledge exchange and support the implementation of promising approaches to halting climate change.
 Find more projects on agriculture, soils and forestry in our overview.

 EUKI projects aim to make information about climate change available to a broader public.
 They encourage people of all ages, but particularly children and young people, to play an active part in mitigating climate change and becoming multipliers within their own setting.

 EUKI projects work with schoolchildren on reducing greenhouse gas emissions in their immediate environment and support educational institutions and teachers in integrating these aspects of climate change into school curricula.
 Other approaches focus on developing the skills of young adults with a view to widening their employment opportunities in the area of renewables.
 Projects also enable European journalists to exchange views and experience and report with and from other EU Member States.
 Find more projects on awareness in our overview.

 The EU’s Sustainable Europe Investment Plan has created new political momentum to make private sector and finance sector investment more sustainable and more focused on achieving the EU’s energy and climate targets by 2030.

 Public investment alone will not enable the EU’s energy and climate targets to be achieved by 2030, so it has been clear for some time that financial instruments with significant capacity to leverage private sector finance will be increasingly important.
 The need and demand for sustainable investment have risen over time, so the Plan targets a closer link between political goals and private finance.
 The objective is to equip both financial institutions and private investors with appropriate instruments to identify sustainable investment opportunities.